JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 ## NoSQL Database

-NoSQL databases can record data in various formats like in a JSON file.
-The NoSQL database records 505 securities and their basic information respectively.
+NoSQL databases can record data in various formats like in a JSON file, which are more flexible.
+The given NoSQL database records 505 securities and their basic information respectively.
 Each security’s information contains symbols, static data, market data, and financial ratios.
 StaticData includes security name, SEC filings, GICS sector, and GICS sub-industry.
 MarketData includes price, market cap, and beta.
 FinancialRatios includes dividend yield, PE ratio, and payout ratio.

 The NoSQL database provides the security information in sections, which means it is more intuitive to see the basic information about each security, as the information structure is essentially the same in each section.
 Note that the NoSQL database is going to apply in MongoDB, in a collection called ‘CoureworkOne’.